Brain scans reveal clues to mysterious MSA disorder

 Summary

-This study looked at how the brain chemical serotonin works in people with multiple system atrophy (MSA), a rare and serious brain disease.
-Researchers used special PET scans to measure serotonin receptors in 53 participants, including those with MSA and Parkinson's disease.
-The goal was to learn more about the disease, not to test a treatment.
+This study looked at how the brain chemical serotonin works in people with multiple system atrophy (MSA), a rare and serious nerve disease.
+Researchers used special PET scans to measure serotonin receptors in the brains of 53 adults with MSA or Parkinson's disease.
+The goal was to learn more about what causes MSA symptoms, not to test a new treatment.

 Get updates